This list is a work in progress! If you have suggestions, please let me know!

 - Introduction to R is a six part online course through DataCamp: www.datacamp.com/courses/introduction-to-r

-- Rpplane!: Here's my (very!) beta version of pplane for R (Rpplane) based on code from Daniel Kaplan (Mcalester College) that had been modified by Stephen P. Ellner (Cornell University) for use with his 2006 book co-authored with J. Guckenheimer.
+- Rpplane!: 2D phase plane analysis.
+A (very!) beta version of pplane for R (Rpplane) based on code from Daniel Kaplan (Mcalester College) that had been modified by Stephen P. Ellner (Cornell University) for use with his 2006 book co-authored with J. Guckenheimer.
 Ultimately this will wind up on github and then become available as an R package, with documentation for both the GUI/shiny version and functions for command-line functions.
 Please let me know if you find bugs or have suggestions for cleaning up the code, or if you have any feature requests!

 - R's assignment operators explained: ‘=’ vs. ‘<-’ vs '<<-': csgillespie.wordpress.com/2010/11/16/assignment-operators-in-r-vs/

 - Revolutions -- The staff blog from Revolution Analytics.

 Revolution Analytics offers an enhanced version of R called Microsoft R Open (MRO).

 - Infographic: R vs Python (www.python.org/): www.datacamp.com/community/tutorials/r-or-python-for-data-analysis